MichaelLeHoang/PropSafeVision/README.md

 ## 📧 Contact

-For questions or suggestions, feel free to open an issue or contact the maintainers at [your-email@example.com](mailto:your-email@example.com).
+For questions or suggestions, feel free to open an issue or contact the maintainers at [m4le@uwaterloo.ca](mailto:m4le@uwaterloo.ca).

----

-Happy coding! 🏡🔍